 - Seeds of some crops such as coriander and dill can be harvested to eat.

-- Rocket flower seeds attract insects and benefit biodiverstiy
+- Rocket flower seeds attract insects and benefits biodiverstiy